 R packages

-This page describes basic steps for package installation from a CRAN mirror site and how to update installed packages following installation of a new version of R. See at the end of this page for a list of packages described in Mike’s Biostatistics Book.
+This page describes basic steps for package installation from a CRAN mirror site, how to load and unload a package and how to update installed packages following installation of a new version of R. See at the end of this page for a list of packages described in Mike’s Biostatistics Book.

 Adding packages to base R installation